top of page

 SKILLS EXCHANGE

 Working in the field and operating a conservation ecology center is not easy work.
 The broad range of knowledge and skills required to do so is difficult to find in any one person or team.
-It is also challenging for someone working in a zoo or professional industry to gain hands on field experience or to learn from another culture without participating with it directly.
+It is also challenging for someone working in a zoo or professional industry to gain hands-on field experience or to learn from another culture without participating with it directly.
 This is where a skills exchange is beneficial.
-Professionals and interested individuals can spend time (from home or in Zimbabwe) sharing their skills and expertise with PDRT while gaining life-changing experience in return.
+Professionals and interested individuals can spend time (from home or in Zimbabwe) sharing their skills and expertise with PDR while gaining life-changing experience in return.

 OKC teaches class_edited.jpg